dotnet/corefx/Documentation/project-docs/developer-guide.md

 build-managed -debug -buildArch=x64 -os=Linux
 ```

-##Build Tests
+###Build And Run Tests
-To build the tests and run them you can call build-test script.
+To build the tests and run them you can call the build-test script.
 The same parameters you pass to build should also be passed to build-tests script to ensure you are building and running the tests on the same configuration you have build the product on.
+However to run tests on the same machine you need to ensure the machine supports the configuration you are building.

 **Examples**
 - The following shows how to build tests but not run them